- Tourists in Canada should buy health insurance as they are not covered by the country's free public healthcare system

 Can I get health insurance in Canada as a visitor?

-Yes, visitors to Canada can get health insurance through private visitor insurance plans.
+Yes, you can get health insurance through private visitor insurance plans.
 These plans provide coverage for emergency medical expenses, hospital stays, and other unexpected healthcare needs.
 It’s essential to purchase a plan that fits your specific needs and review the coverage details, including exclusions and limits, to ensure adequate protection during your stay in Canada.

 Can I enter Canada without health insurance?

 Yes, you can enter Canada without health insurance since it is not mandatory.
-However, it is highly recommended to have visitors to Canada health insurance before your visit.
+However, it is highly recommended to have visitors medical insurance before your visit.
 Without health insurance, you would be responsible for paying out-of-pocket for any medical services, which can quickly add up to thousands of dollars.

 Can non-residents get health insurance in Canada?